April 20, 2026

 - Burnt orange area rugs

-- Bouclé swivel chairs
+- Bouclé fabric swivel chairs

-4) Intentional and Sculptural Lighting – Functional Art
+4. Intentional and Sculptural Lighting – Functional Art

-Forbes agrees calling out enhanced lighting and tactile fixtures as key design priorities this year.
+Forbes agrees, calling out enhanced lighting and tactile fixtures as key design priorities this year.

 Where to use it: